farshad-intgrt/ResponsiveSimpleProject/README.md

 # ResponsiveSimpleProject
-A sim;le project that I wanted to make a responsive page by html and css
+A simple project that I wanted to make a responsive page by html and css